 Finishing up the morning daily chores, one of which is to filter some more water using our Sawyer filter.
 We picked this up while we were in St. Thomas.
-They were handing them out in an effort to encourage the general population to use this vs buying cases and cases of bottled water but rather use the water they have and run it through the filter.
+They were handing them out in an effort to encourage the general population to use this vs buying cases of bottled water.
+Instead they could run their faucet water through the filter.
 The filter only lets water molecules through!
 It filters out Cholera, E. Coli, Streptococcus, Salmonella, Typhoid, Dysentery, Botulism, and it goes from yucky to crystal clear drinking water!
 We knew our water was not potable and that we had to buy our drinking water and carry it up.
 This filter allows us to filter it and use that water for coffee/ tea, rice, pasta, etc. Here are two pictures, one of a jug of water before and then a pic of a pan with the clean water!
 It’s amazing!
 And you just periodically backwash the filter and it will last and filter like a million gallons!

 Expecting lots of visitors as it is July 4th!
 Annotated the Donation Box we have next to the guest book in the Tower (we have lots of donation boxes around) with our Venmo address.
 Seguin_Island just in case you are wondering and felt like making a donation to support the preservation of this Maine Maritime gem!

 Then here we are all dressed in our patriotic outfits!
 I brought all of these items just for today!
 Yes, I know my pants aren’t the American flag (they are actually Norway’s flag), but they are red, white and blue!
-Don’t we look cute!
+Aren’t we just the cutest couple ever?

 Since we don’t have any way of knowing when visitors come up the trail, we try to do tasks around the house and Tower so we’ll see them.
 Even still, we find we miss a group or two when they first walk up.
 So, I continued to work on putting sand in the sidewalk by the Tower.
 I used up all my sand!
 These two pics show a section of the Tower walkway where I’m done (around to the west) and a pic of the next task, the sidewalk out front leading to the flagpole.
 It’s time consuming but very rewarding as you can see your progress!